Alcohol is the most commonly abused drug worldwide. In the U.S. alone, nearly 15 million people suffer from alcohol use disorder.

 Drinking excessively can lead to serious health risks, including addiction, organ damage, depression, and overdose.

-Rehab centers like Vertava Health Massachusetts provide comprehensive treatment to help people recover from the effects of alcohol abuse.
+Rehab centers like Vertava Health Massachusetts provide comprehensive alcohol addiction treatment centers to help people recover from the effects of alcohol abuse.

 If a person stops drinking, many of the effects of alcohol abuse can be reversed.
 However, conditions such as fatty liver disease and pancreatitis can cause permanent damage to the body.